jamesdsmyth/show-me-beer/README.md

 * `quotes: [ 2, "single" ]` - single quotation marks within a string
 * `semi: [ 2, "always" ]` - enforce semi colons at the end of statements
 * `no-console: 0` - allows console.logs to be added in the code

+#### pre commit

+[Pre-commit](https://www.npmjs.com/package/pre-commit) is being used to catch any errors when trying to commit code with errors.
+The eslint rules above need to be adhered by.